JeremyMet/matrix_bot/README.md

 Then, the matrix object is created.
 It will load login information (server/login/password) from *config.json* file.
 One can finally add rooms and services before running matrix_os bot (*matrix_obj.spawn()*).

+Note that each room "lives" independently in a sense that each room does have its service list.
+Services can be shared between room.
+All services are "clock sensitive" by default (meaning their *run_on_clock* subroutines will be called once per second).
+This sensitiviy removed however (*module.set_clock_sensitivity_off()*).